appium/appium-inspector/docs/session-inspector/commands.md

 the clipboard.

 This button is enabled only if the command/method result is an array or object.
-While this button is toggled on, the copy result button is disabled.
+While this button is toggled on, the Copy Result button is disabled.

 ### Copy Result